ValveSoftware/counter-strike_rules_and_regs/major-supplemental-rulebook.md

 A team cannot adjust their core lineup between the RMR and the Major.
 However, they can register a different coach or substitute player.

 The Major features 24 teams
-- 8 teams are invited as Legends, to enter the Major in the Legends Stage.
-- 8 teams are invited as Challengers, to enter the Major in the Challengers Stage.
+- 16 teams are invited to enter the Major in the Opening stage.
-- 8 teams are invited as Contenders, to also enter the Major in the Challengers Stage.
+- 8 teams receive Opening Stage byes and are invited directly to the Elimination stage.

 #### Invitations [RMR]
-RMR invites are sent to teams of three or more members of the core lineup who participated in the Legends Stage of the previous Major.
+RMR invites are sent to teams of three or more members of the core lineup who participated in the Elimination Stage of the previous Major.

 #### World Regions
 Separating world-wide competition into regions that allow players to compete with low latency is important to measure skill on a level playing field.